sherifButt/mindfullai/tutorial/3_link-diagrams-and-instructions.md

     2  | 'end'           | {}
     ```

-    Here's a mermaid sequence diagram for saving an instruction:
+    This is a mermaid sequence diagram for saving an instruction:

     ```mermaid
     sequenceDiagram